ecg-icas/icas/src/source/campaign-targeting.rst

 Region Targeting
 """"""""""""""""

-For tenants that use regions (currently KJCA), you can specify one or more regions in the targeting criteria of a campaign to have the ads of that campaign only be shown to buyers located in that region.
+For tenants that use regions (currently Kijiji Canada), you can specify one or more regions in the targeting criteria of a campaign to have the ads of that campaign only be shown to buyers located in that region.

 Geo-circles and regions **cannot and should not** be used in combination on the same campaign.
 This is currently not supported.